giancarlo/gbc/docs/language-reference.md

 ### Data Blocks

-Data blocks are typed structures.
 Data blocks are enclosed in brackets '[]' and are zero-indexed.

 ```
 # Creates a list named `a` containing a string 'string' and the integer 2.